 During your internship, all your assignments will be in English and an English-speaking supervisor will support and manage you on your placement.
 You’ll improve your Mandarin throughout the placement through weekly lessons.

 When do internships start?

-This is flexible, and there is a start date every month.
-Most students do their internship in the summer because of the university break, but many graduates prefer to start later.
-You will need to have completed the internship by the end of 2018.
+Most students choose to do their internship during their summer vacation, but many graduates prefer to start later.
+You'll need to have completed the internship by the end of 2019.

 - written application

 We consider the following in assessing your application: